Probe-Particle/ppafm/doc/sphinx/source/tutorials/afmulator-tutorial.md

 In contrast, the [graphical user interface](https://github.com/Probe-Particle/ppafm/wiki/PPAFM-GUI) is better suited to study an individual system and experiment with the simulation parameters.
 This tutorial also assumes that you are already familiar with the basic structure of the ppafm simulation.
 If not, take a look at the wiki pages explaining the [basics of the simulation](https://github.com/Probe-Particle/ppafm/wiki#probe-particle-model) and the [different force field models](https://github.com/Probe-Particle/ppafm/wiki/Forces).
+Also check the wiki page on [the differences between the CPU and GPU implementations](https://github.com/Probe-Particle/ppafm/wiki/Differences-between-the-CPU-and-GPU-implementations).

 ## The AFMulator